MatthieuGilson/WBLEC_toolbox/README.md

 The script *Classification.py* compares the performances of two classifiers (multinomial linear regressor and 1-nearest-neighbor) in identifying subjects from EC taken as a biomarker.

+The script *FeatureSelection.py* performs recursive feature elimination to identify the most informative EC connections for the rest-movie classification.
+It compares the resulting ranking for EC connections to the p-values obtained with statistical testing.

 ## References

 Data are from: Gilson M, Deco G, Friston K, Hagmann P, Mantini D, Betti V, Romani GL, Corbetta M. Effective connectivity inferred from fMRI transition dynamics during movie viewing points to a balanced reconfiguration of cortical interactions.